Extremely UV-bright starbursts at the end of cosmic reionization: JWST observations of J0217-0208

 We perform SED fitting using the CIGALE code \citep[V.2022.1;][]{Burgarella2005, Boquien2019}, incorporating photometry from F115W to F444W.
 The star formation history (SFH) is modeled with two components: one describing the young stellar populations responsible for the observed steep UV slope ($\beta_{\rm UV} = -2.58 \pm 0.07$), and another accounting for a potential underlying mature stellar population that could contribute to the emission at longer wavelengths.
 The young stellar component follows an exponentially declining SFH, with $\tau$ and age varying from 1 to 20 Myr in 1 Myr steps.
-The older component assumes a single-burst model with ages from 100 to 500 Myr in 100 Myr steps.
+The older component assumes a single-burst model with ages from 100 to 500 Myr in 100 Myr steps. \looseness=-1

 We adopt stellar population models from \cite{bruzual2003}, assuming a \cite{chabrier2003} IMF and metallicities of $Z = 0.2 - 0.4$\,$Z_{\odot}$, based on our analysis in Section~\ref{density}.
 The ionization parameter ranges from log($U$) = $-4$ to $-1$ in 1 dex steps.
-Given the expected differential attenuation between the stellar continuum ($\beta_{\rm UV} \simeq -2.6$) and nebular emission, particularly from the outflowing component ($E(B-V){\rm out} \simeq 0.6$), we allow variations in the ratio of the color excess of the stellar continuum to that of the nebular gas, with $E(B-V){\star} / E(B-V)_{\rm nebular}$ ranging from 0.1 to 1.0 in 0.1 steps.
-We adopt the Milky Way dust extinction law from \cite{cardelli1989} with $R_{\rm V} = 3.1$ as the dust attenuation law.
+Given the expected differential attenuation between the stellar continuum ($\beta_{\rm UV} \simeq -2.6$) and nebular emission, particularly from the outflowing component ($E(B-V)_{\rm out} \simeq 0.6$), we allow variations in the ratio of the color excess of the stellar continuum to that of the nebular gas, with $E(B-V){\star} / E(B-V)_{\rm nebular}$ ranging from 0.1 to 1.0 in 0.1 steps.
+We adopt the Milky Way dust extinction law from \cite{cardelli1989} with $R_{\rm V} = 3.1$ as the dust attenuation law for the nebular emission and the \cite{calzetti2000} attenuation law for the stellar emission. \looseness=-1